lidejong/wikinerdata/README.md

 # wikinerdata
-Script to collect data from Wikipedia and automatically annotate it with Named Entity type.
+Script to collect data from Wikipedia and automatically annotate the named entities with Named Entity type.

 Given a certain Wikipedia category (for example "Dutch foundations"), the script is able to collect from each article in that given category:
 1) The first section